Erin Willerton Gives Fans An Eyeful In Low-Cut Corset

 Erin Willerton’s latest Instagram update had her looking glamorous and sexy.

-In the photo’s caption, Willerton said the snap was a behind the scene snap from a recent photo session.
-Her face was flawlessly made up with dark brows, a natural shade on her eyes, contoured cheeks and a pink color on her lips.
-The Sports Illustrated: Swimsuit Issue model sat at a dressing table wearing a low-cut white corset that showed plenty of cleavage and highlighted her slim waistline.
+In the photo’s caption, Willerton said the snap was a behind-the-scenes snap from a recent photo session.
+Her face was flawlessly made up with dark brows, a natural shade on her eyes, contoured cheeks, and a pink color on her lips.
+The Sports Illustrated: Swimsuit Edition model sat at a dressing table wearing a low-cut white corset that showed plenty of cleavage and highlighted her slim waistline.
 She wore her hair down behind her shoulders to show off her flawless skin.
 The beauty also wore body highlighters that gave her bronzed skin a healthy glow.

 The model’s fans loved the snap.